Tailoring Maintenance Therapy to Cluster of Differentiation 5 Positive (CD5+) Regulatory B Cell Recovery in ANCA Vasculitis

 Time Frame: from remission to end of study, approximately 2 years

-number of infections
+Frequency as determined by the number of infections

 from remission to end of study, approximately 2 years

-Number of Infections, categorized by severity
+Number of Infections, Categorized by Severity

 Time Frame: from remission to end of study, approximately 2 years

-number of mild/moderate/serious infections
+number of mild/moderate/severe infections

 from remission to end of study, approximately 2 years